flashbots/suave-specs/specs/rigil/confidential-data-store.md

    The confidential data store adopts a straightforward key-value storage paradigm.
 This allows flexibility in accommodating various data types:
    - Transactions, UserOps, and EIP 712 signed messages.
    - Bundles, simulation results, and intermediate values.
-   - Partial and full block.
+   - Partial and full blocks.
-   - And other extensible data entities.
+   - Other extensible data entities.

 4. **Access Control**:
    To enable programmable privacy, only contracts bearing the correct permissions, termed 'peekers', are permitted to get and put data.